 Ofsted has changed the way that it handles complaints.
 There are now three steps:

 - If you are unhappy with the way the inspection was carried out and/or the resulting grade, contact Ofsted, so that they can start dealing with the complaint.
 You should then be sent a draft inspection report.
-Ofsted aims for 14 days but this is getting drawn out due to backlogs.
-Following this, if you are unhappy with the report you have ten working days from publication of the report to submit a step two complaint
+Ofsted aims for 18 days but this is getting drawn out due to backlogs.
+Following this, if you are unhappy with the report you have ten working days from publication of the report to submit a step two complaint.

 - Ofsted have 30 working days to investigate a step two complaint and write to the provider with the outcome.
-If you are still unhappy with the outcome you have 15 working days to lodge a step three complaint with Ofsted
+If you are still unhappy with the outcome you have 15 working days to lodge a step three complaint with Ofsted.

 - At this stage, Ofsted will carry out an internal review and will look into the step two investigation.
 Ofsted will then write to you, normally within 30 working days with its decision.
 If you are still unsatisfied at this point the only step left in this process is to refer the complaint to the Independent Complaints Adjudication Service for Ofsted.
 This service has a limited remit in that it effectively only looks at the conduct of the inspectors and is unable to reverse earlier decision making by Ofsted.
-It is possible to bring a court case against Ofsted before the high court which is a judicial review action.
-Judicial review is the means by which the High Court examines the acts and/or omissions of a public body.
-It is not a process of appeal and therefore, the court will not substitute its own view on the matter in question.
-Rather, it is a review of the legality of the act or decision in question

 Ofsted Helpline 0300 1231231, Monday to Friday, 8am to 6pm.